May 21, 2019

 The vast majority of Americans admit to watching TV in bed.
-So, with flat-panel TVs popping up in virtually every other room in the house, should you consider a TV in the bedroom?
-There are pros and cons, of course, so here are three key things to consider.
+So, with flatscreen TVs popping up in virtually every other room in the house, should you consider a TV in the bedroom?
+There are pros and cons, of course, so here are four key things to consider.

 1. Should You Put a TV in the Bedroom?